georgeklaus/se-assignment-4-github-and-visual-studio-georgeklaus/README.md

  7. CI/CD Configuration Files:

 Version Control with Git:
 **Explain the concept of version control in the context of Git.
 How does GitHub enhance version control for developers?**

  Version control is a system that manages changes to documents, programs, and other information stored as computer files.
- It is crucial for collaborative software development, allowing multiple developers to work on the same project without overwriting each other's work.
+ It is crucial for collaborative software development, allowing multiple developers to work on the same project without overwriting each other's work (Loeliger & McCullough, 2012)

 *Key componets and features of version control in Git*

  1. Repo: A repository is a directory that contains your project work, including all files and the complete history of changes.

  2. Commit: A commit is a snapshot of your project at a given point in time.
 It records changes to the files, allowing you to track the progress and revert to previous versions if necessary.

  3. Branch: A branch is a parallel version of the repository.
 It allows you to work on different features or fixes simultaneously.

  4. Merge: Merging is the process of integrating changes from different branches back into a single branch.

  5. Clone: Cloning a repository means creating a local copy of a remote repository.
 This allows you to work on the project locally.

  6. Push and Pull: *Push* sends your local commits to a remote repository. *Pull* fetches and integrates changes from the remote repository into your local repository.

 *How GitHub Enhances Version Control for Developers*

  1. Centralized Collaboration and pull requets: This central hub facilitates collaboration, making it easier for teams to work together, review each other's code, and maintain a single source of truth moreover, Pull requests are a core feature that lets developers notify team members about changes they've pushed to a branch in a repository.

  2. Code Review and issue tracking: GitHub’s interface makes it easy to review code changes, moreover, gitHub provides a built-in issue tracker to manage bugs, feature requests, and other project tasks.

  3. Documentation: GitHub supports Markdown for documentation, making it easy to create and maintain project documentation within the repository.
 This includes README files, wikis, and other documents that provide context and instructions for the project.

 Branching and Merging in GitHub:
 **What are branches in GitHub, and why are they important?
 Describe the process of creating a branch, making changes, and merging it back into the main branch.**

- Branches in GitHub are parallel versions of a repository that allow multiple lines of development to proceed simultaneously.
+ Branches in GitHub are parallel versions of a repository that allow multiple lines of development to proceed simultaneously (Zou et al., 2019)

  *Importance of Branches*